OctopusDeploy/docs/docs/deployments/patterns/rollbacks/index.md

 ## Rollback Considerations

 Once a rollback process is in place, you'll need to decide when to use it.
-Specifically, when a issue occurs, is the solution a roll forward or roll back.
+Specifically, when an issue occurs, is the solution a roll forward or rollback.
 When making that decision, here are a few questions to ask.

 - Carefully reviewing the changelog, and answering "if this were reverted, what would happen?"
 - Were there any database schema changes?